Inca Garcilaso de la Vega: Writings

 He received a first-rate but informal European education in Spain after he moved there at age 21.
 His works are considered to have great literary value and are not simple historical chronicles.
-He wrote from an important perspective, as his maternal family were the ruling Inca.
-He portrays the Inca as benevolent rulers who governed a country where everybody was well-fed and happy before the Spanish came.
+His maternal family were part of the ruling Inca and he portrays the Inca as benevolent rulers who governed a country where everybody was well-fed and happy before the Spanish came.
 Having learned first-hand about daily Inca life from his maternal relatives, he was able to convey that in his writings.
-As an adult, he also gained the perspective to describe accurately the political system of tribute and labor enforced by the Incas from the subsidiary tribes in their empire.
+He described the political system of tribute and labor enforced by the Incas from the subsidiary tribes in their empire.

 Baptized and reared as Roman Catholic, he portrayed Incan religion and the expansion of its empire from a viewpoint influenced by his upbringing.
-He did not acknowledge or discuss the human sacrifices that are now known to have been part of Inca practice.
+He did not acknowledge or discuss the human sacrifices of the Inca.
 It is unknown whether that was an effort to portray his Inca ancestors in a more positive light to a Spanish audience or his ignorance of the practice having lived most of his life in Spain.